-The industrial plant of the Company has an operating license which has been granted by Y.P.A.N (Hellenic Republic Ministry of Development / Department of Energy / Department of Oil Installations / section A: $\Delta 3/\alpha/6841-16.08.2007$ , while for the new Atmospheric Distillation unit U-7100 the operating license is by YPEKA - Ministry of Environment, Energy & Climate Change/Department of energy and climate change / Department of Oil Installations / section A: $\Delta 3/A/14094$ , date 12-11-2010) and they fulfill the legal requirements, which demand the application of Best Available Techniques, measures for the protection of the ground, water and air, threshold limits for waste emission, emergency response measures (leakages, malfunctions, interruptions), waste management measures as established in the permit from YPEKA (Approval of the Environmental Operating Terms - YPEKA/Department of Air Pollution and Noise Control / Section of Industries : 145996/date 22.06.2009), which is in a total conformity with the European legislation (directive IPPC (96/61/EK) and 2001/80/EK).
+The industrial plant of the Company has an operations license which has been granted by Y.P.A.N (Hellenic Republic Ministry of Development / Department of Energy / Department of Oil Installations / section A: $\Delta 3/\alpha/6841-16.08.2007$, while for the new Atmospheric Distillation unit U-7100 the operating license is by YPEKA - Ministry of Environment, Energy & Climate Change/Department of energy and climate change / Department of Oil Installations / section A: $\Delta 3/A/14094$, date 12-11-2010) and they fulfill the legal requirements, which demand the application of Best Available Techniques, measures for the protection of the ground, water and air, threshold limits for waste emission, emergency response measures (leakages, malfunctions, interruptions), waste management measures as established in the permit from YPEKA (Approval of the Environmental Operating Terms - YPEKA/Department of Air Pollution and Noise Control / Section of Industries: 145996/date 22.06.2009 and 188358/date 10.10.2011), which are in a total conformity with the European legislation (directive IPPC (96/61/EK) and 2001/80/EK).

-Also, the Refinery has a license for Greenhouse Gases Emissions with number YPEKA/Department of Environment/Department of Air Pollution and Noise Control / FAE 169486 - 26/11/2010.
+Also, the Refinery has a license for Greenhouse Gases Emissions with number YPEKA/Department of Environment/ Department of Air Pollution and Noise Control / Γ E Δ E 169486 - 26/11/2010.